 Our mission is to monitor progress towards the achievement of the Agenda’s goals in different countries, and use the Agenda to promote greater and better investments in ECD.

-Read the Regional Agenda here.
+Read more about the Agenda here.

 What are the Agenda’s Goals?